frogm0uth/keyboard-notes/qmk-compose-key/README.md

 # Firmware size

 With about 20 sequences in a tree of 5 nodes, Compose Key uses 370 bytes without OLED support.
 With OLED support enabled, it uses an additional 470 bytes.
-In comparison, Leader with 12 sequences (and no SEND_STRING) uses 1080 bytes.
+In comparison, Leader with 12 sequences uses 1080 bytes.
 With more sequences, the difference will be higher.

 If you use SEND_STRING() in your Compose callbacks or Leader code, that will add about 500 bytes in either case.